gregorias/anki-greg-styles/README.md

 # Anki Greg Styles

-An Anki plugin that manages my card styles.
+Greg Styles is an Anki add-on that manages my card styles.
+This add-on works by installing CSS stylesheets and modifying card templates upon Anki initialization.

 ## For developers